 Defining Home Loan and Loan Against Property: How are They different?

-A home loan is a type of loan that can be availed to fund the purchase or construction of a home, i.e, the property which does not belong to the loan applicant.
-A loan against property also known as a mortgage loan is a loan that is secured by a property that the borrower already owns.
+A home loan is a type of loan that can be used to fund the purchase or construction of a home that is still unregistered in the prospective buyer’s name.
+A loan against property, also known as a mortgage loan, is a loan that is secured by a property that the borrower already owns.

 Home loans and mortgage loans are both secured loans that are used to pay for large expenses.
 However, they do differ significantly and the differentiation table below explains how they differ.

 |Home Loan||Loan Against Property/ Mortgage Loans|